jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - datacenters are usually more protected than server rooms, and can include guards and mantraps
         - datacenters can be single-tenant or multitenant
 - 3.9.3 Media storage facilities
-    - **Media storage facilities**:often store backup tapes and other media, and should be protected just like a server room
+    - **Media storage facilities**:often store backup tapes/disks, blank, resuable and other media, and should be protected just like a server room
         - depending on requirements a cabinet or safe could suffice
         - new blank media, and media that is reused (e.g. thumb drives, flash memory cards, portable hard drives) should be protected against theft and data remnant recovery
+        - concerns include theft, corruption, data remnant recovery
         - other recommendations:
             - employ a media librarian or custodian
             - use check-in/check-out process for media tracking
             - run a secure drive sanitization or zeroization when media is returned
         - note: a safe is a movable secured container that's not integrated into a building's construction; a vault is a permanent safe integrated into construction
 - 3.9.4 Evidence storage
-    - **Evidence storage**: as cybercrime events continue to increase, it is import to retain logs, audit trails, and other records of digital events; the evidence storage exists to preserve chain of custody
+    - **Evidence storage**: as cybercrime events continue to increase, it is import to retain logs, audit trails, drive images, VM snapshots and other records of digital events; the evidence storage exists to preserve chain of custody
         - a key part of incident response is to gather evidence to perform root cause analysis
         - an evidence storage room should be protected like a server room or media storage facility
         - an evidence storage room can contain physical evidence (such as a smartphone) or digital evidence (such as a database)
+        - protections should include dedicated/isolated storage facilities, offline storage, activity tracking, hash management, access restrictions, and encryption
 - 3.9.5 Restricted and work area security
     - **Restricted and work area security**: covers the design and configuration of internal security, including work and visitor areas
         - includes areas that contain assets of higher value/importance which should have more restricted access